morloc-project/morloc/README.md

 The `morloc install` commands will install the modules in the `$HOME/.morloc/lib` folder.

+`morloc install conventions` can be used to install the `conventions` module, which is a dependency for most MacOS programs importing modules.

 Last of all, if you are working in vim, you can install `morloc` syntax highlighting as follows:

 ``` sh